msappy00/msappy00.github.io/README.md

-This is an ESL site I use in the classroom and as a web development learning environment for myself.
+This is a site used as a sandbox for web development.